 A neuroma is a thickening of nerve tissue that may occur in various parts of the body.
 The most common neuroma in the foot is a Morton’s neuroma, which happens in between the 3rd and fourth toes.
 Additionally, it is often referred to as an intermetatarsal neuroma.
 Intermetatarsal explains its place in the ball of the foot between the metatarsal bones.
 However, neuromas may also happen in other locations in the foot.

-If you have a Morton’s neuroma, you might have several of these signs where the nerve damage is happening:
+If you have Morton’s neuroma, you might have several of these signs where the nerve damage is happening:

-In developing a treatment plan, Dr. Manohar will initially identify how long you have had the neuroma and will evaluate its phase of advancement.
+In developing a treatment plan, Dr. Cruz will initially identify how long you have had the neuroma and will evaluate its phase of advancement.
 However, treatment methods differ according to the severity of the problem.

 For mild to moderate neuromas, treatment options might consist of: